zekpang/SI506-2019Fall/docs/syllabi/SI506-syllabus-2019F-arwhyte.md

 ## Course Description

 SI 506 is designed for graduate students with little or no programming experience.
 SI 506 together with SI 507 constitutes an introductory course series that focuses on programming fundamentals.
 As a foundational course SI 506 serves as a prerequisite for SI 507 along with other more advanced MSI/MHI courses.
-SI 508 provides an accelerated programming experience, one that covers the learning objectives of both SI 506 and SI 507 in a single semester (it is offered only occasionally).

 Again, no one who enrolls in this course is expected to have any prior programming experience.
 The programming language of instruction is [Python 3.x](https://www.python.org/), a general-purpose, object-oriented, dynamically typed, interpreted language popular among developers and data scientists.